terranum-ch/ToolMap-user-doc/doc/usermanual/installation.rst

 --------

 The installation of ToolMap is rather simple.
 First you have to download the windows installer.
-It can be found on our web site: http://www.crealp.ch/fr/accueil/thematiques/cartographie/toolmap/telechargement.html.
+It can be found on our web site: `www.toolmap.ch <http://www.toolmap.ch>`_.
 The setup wizard will then guide you through the installation process.

 .. image:: img/install-1.png

 Once you activated the next step, the installer will ask you to accept the license agreement.
 ToolMap is released under the GNU General public license.
-More information about this license could be found here: https://www.gnu.org/licenses/licenses.html#GPL
+More information about this license could be found `here <https://www.gnu.org/licenses/licenses.html#GPL>`_

 .. image:: img/install-2.png